Carol brings her two passions, love for design and for helping others, together to write articles containing easy and helpful design guides.

 How to Hang Pictures

-Blank walls are boring and gloomy and everyone knows that nothing adds character to a home more than the pictures on its walls.
-But before you rush off to hang your pictures there are a few things that you should know.
+Blank walls are boring and gloomy, and everyone knows that nothing adds character to a home more than the pictures on its walls.
+But before you rush off to hang your pictures, there are a few things that you should know.

-Take them all out and line them up together on the floor against the wall, from there you can start arranging them in the way that you think looks best.
+Take them all out and line them up together on the floor against the wall.
+From there, you can start arranging them in the way that you think looks best.
 Arrange the pictures on the floor and decide whether they go well together.
-Usually the largest piece will go in the center, but follow your instincts and go with what you love.
-Once you’ve made your decision it’s time to get to work.
+Usually, the largest piece will go in the center, but follow your instincts and go with what you love.
+Once you’ve made your decision, it’s time to get to work.

-It’s best to hang pictures from two points on the sides of the frame instead of one in the middle, this will keep the picture in place in your layout.
+It’s best to hang pictures from two points on the sides of the frame instead of one in the middle, as this will keep the picture in place in your layout.
 The type of frame and wall will determine which tools you will need to use.

-Once you’re ready make sure you have access to the wall.
-You will have already arranged the art in the layout you want, now it’s time to try it on the wall.
+Once you’re ready, make sure you have access to the wall.
+You will have already arranged the art in the layout you want; now it’s time to try it on the wall.
 One fantastic tip is to cut out pieces of paper to match each picture and then stick them on the wall with painter’s tape in the layout that you’ve decided on before making holes in the wall.
 Then replace the pieces of paper one at a time with the art.
 It’s actually fun once you get the hang of it.